Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/272_Closest_Binary_Search_Tree_Value_II.md

         return ret;
     }

-    private void initializeSuccessorStack(TreeNode root, double target, Stack<TreeNode> succ) {
+    // Binary search, only add node to stack if its value is larger than target. private void initializeSuccessorStack(TreeNode root, double target, Stack<TreeNode> succ) {
         while(root != null) {
             if(root.val == target) {